lucthev/choice/README.md

 </article>
 ```

 In this case, using child indices wouldn’t work; the “blocks” of text aren’t direct children of the “document”.
-For these situations, Choice takes a second paramater, `getChildren`, a function that return an array containing the relevant “blocks” of text.
+For these situations, Choice takes a second parameter, `getChildren`, a function that return an array containing the relevant “blocks” of text.
 For the above example, `getChildren` might look like:

 ```js
 function getChildren() {